UW Health at The American Center: Frequently Asked Questions

 Although the EDs will offer similar levels of service, demographic projections for the east side suggest demand beyond what the St. Mary’s center can provide in coming years.
 In addition, because the choice of emergency care location is often influenced by insurance coverage, a UW Health facility will offer an alternative for Unity and GHC patients.

 Some outpatient specialty services, for example, bariatrics, currently available at East Clinic will move to the new location.
-Primary care services will remain at East, and decisions have not yet been made about services currently offered at East Towne Clinic.
+Primary care services will remain at East Clinic.
+Services currently offered at East Towne Clinic will move to a separate new facility currently under construction at Union Corners, at the intersection of East Washington Ave. and Milwaukee St. in Madison.

 Other inpatient services to be offered on the east side are general surgery, neuro/spine surgery, bariatrics, urology, family medicine and certain medical services that do not require the advanced capabilities of the main hospital at the CSC.
 In general, these are scheduled services that can delivered with a high degree of planning and predictability.